dkriegner/xrayutilities/doc/README_sf.rst

 Installation
 ============

-Installing xrayutilities is a two step process.
-A few notes on how to install on the various can be found in the README shipped with the package's sources.

-1. installing required third party software requirements are:

-   - C-compiler
-   - h5py (for HDF5 file access)
-   - scipy
-   - numpy
-   - matplotlib (optionally)

-   refer to your operating system documentation to find out how to install those packages.
-On Windows we suggest to use Python(x,y)

-2. install *xrayutilities* using
+xrayutilities can be installed using several methods:

+1. Using pip:

+    pip install xrayutilities

+2. Using conda:

+    conda install -c conda-forge xrayutilities

+3. On Debian-based Linux (Debian, Ubuntu, ...):

+    sudo apt install python3-xrayutilities

+4. From source:

     pip install .

-For details of how to setup your Python installation to find xrayutilities after the installation please refer to the documention.
+A few notes on how to install on various systems can be found in the README shipped with the package's sources or on the `webpage <https://xrayutilities.sourceforge.io>`_.